Hands on: New iPad Pro 11 review

 One of the good things about an Apple event is that you know you’re going to find out when you can get your hands on the new thing that you immediately find yourself lusting after – and the painfully high cost it's going to set you back.

 The new, smaller, iPad Pro 11, which we're reviewing here – there's also a new iPad Pro 12.9 – will start at $799 / £769 / AU$1,229, and comes in variety of configurations.
-You can get it in a Wi-Fi-only version, or with a cellular connection to allow you to access 4G data on the go.
+To start with you can get it in a Wi-Fi-only version, or with a cellular connection to allow you to access 4G data on the go.

-Note that all the above prices are for the Wi-Fi-only version of the slate – if you want to add cellular connectivity you can add $150 / £
+Note that all the above prices are for the Wi-Fi-only version of the slate – if you want to add cellular connectivity you'll need to shell out an additional $150 / £150 / AU$200.

 The new iPad Pro 11 is available to pre-order now, and the release date is set for November 7.